kishlay11-kr/Laptop-Price-Predictor/README.md

 🚀 Features
--Built a complete recommendation pipeline in Python using Pandas, NumPy, and Scikit-learn -Performed Exploratory Data Analysis (EDA) to understand user and book behavior -mplemented a collaborative filtering model to predict and recommend books -Developed an interactive web interface using Flask for real-time recommendations -Deployed the app as a web service on Render, making it publicly accessible
+-Built a complete recommendation pipeline in Python using Pandas, NumPy, and Scikit-learn

+-Performed Exploratory Data Analysis (EDA) to understand user and book behavior

+-implemented a collaborative filtering model to predict and recommend books -Developed an interactive web interface using Flask for real-time recommendations -Deployed the app as a web service on Render, making it publicly accessible